oipwg/oip-react/src/components/AudioPlayer/AudioPlayer.md

 ```

 ### LockFile Example
-When a sound is paid and has not been paid for, it will be locked.
-User may be able to scroll or turn sound off but will not be able to play or download.
+When an Audio File is suppossed to be paid for, Audio Player will lock it and render it non-playable.
+User may be able to use the controls but will not be able to play or download, Autoplays once payment has been verified.

 ```js
 const { Index } = require('oip-index')